 One Acre Fund

 One Acre Fund helps smallholder African farmers boost productivity by delivering a bundle of services directly to their doorsteps, including start-up financing, high-quality farming inputs, agricultural training, and market facilitation to help maximize profits.
-These tools help farmers increase their yield per acre, sales, and household income.
+These tools help farmers increase their yield per acre, grow the value of farm profits and assets, and promote long-term resilience to weather and economic shocks.

 Their annual demonstrated impact includes:

-• Boosting incomes by an average of 40%, translating to $115 in new profits, by helping farmers improve their farm productivity in Burundi and Rwanda.
+• Boosting incomes by an average of ~35%, translating to US$124 in new profits, by helping farmers improve their farm productivity in ten countries across sub-Saharan Africa.

-• Equipping farmers to achieve $316 million in new profits and assets through their full-service program and partnerships, marking over $1 billion in cumulative farmer impact generated since their founding in 2006.
+• Equipping farmers to achieve US$434 million in new profits and assets through their full-service program and partnerships, marking well over US$1 billion in cumulative farmer impact generated since their founding in 2006.

-• Planting 200 million cost-effective tree seedlings, with a trajectory to reach 1 billion trees by 2030.
+• Planting 350+ million cumulative cost-effective tree seedlings, with a trajectory to reach 1 billion trees by 2030.

 Key Strengths: Scale, Durability